Diabetes and Alcohol: Caution When Mixing

 Now let's look at medications you may be taking.
-Insulin and other diabetes medications, like sulfonylureas (glipizide, glyburide) and metformin, decrease your blood sugar levels.
+Insulin and type 2 diabetes medications, like sulfonylureas (glipizide, glyburide) and metformin, decrease your blood sugar levels.
 Regular meals and a medication plan will help you keep your blood glucose at healthy levels.
-However, habits like skipping meals can cause low blood sugar levels.
+Habits like skipping meals can cause low blood sugar levels.

 So Can I Drink Alcohol?

 Talk with your doctor to make sure alcohol is safe for you.
 If it is and you decide to drink, do so responsibly.
 Since alcohol can cause hypoglycemia, it is important not to drink on an empty stomach.
 Drinking alcohol on an empty stomach can lower your blood sugar to dangerous levels.
 Eating food, especially foods containing carbohydrates, with alcohol can keep your blood sugar levels from dropping too low.

 If you have a glucose meter, be sure to check your blood sugar level before you drink.
 If your blood sugar is very low (below 70 mg/dL [milligrams per deciliter]), eat something to raise it before drinking alcohol.
 Also, if you drink before bedtime, check your blood sugar before you go to bed to make sure it is at a safe level (between 100-140 mg/dL).